top of page

 The Neuroscience of "Flipping Your Lid": Reaction vs. Response

-Why is it so hard to think clearly when you're overwhelmed?
+Why is it so hard to think clearly when overwhelmed?
 The answer lies in your brain's structure and the critical difference between a deliberate response and an automatic reaction.

 Think of your brain as a two-part team: the "Upstairs Brain" (the prefrontal cortex) and the "Downstairs Brain" (the limbic system, including the amygdala).